 The easiest Dubrovnik beach to get to is Banje Beach east of the Ploče Gate.
 Fine white sand it is not but the water is so crystal clear it makes up for it.
 You can bring a towel and hang out for free on the public side or pay for a lounger and umbrella on the beach club side.
 If you want to be at one with nature Dubrovnik also has a few nude/naturist beaches to choose from such as Plat, Cava Beach or Lokrum Beach.

-5. Take a Cable Car Up Mount Srđ
+5. Take a cable car up Mount Srđ

-6. See a show
+6. See a folklore show

-7. Go on a Boat tour
+7. Go on a boat tour

 A boat trip out of Dubrovnik can take you a few different places.
 You can do a quick swing around Lokrum Island.
 You can tour the nearby Elaphiti Islands.
 You can party on a pirate ship or watch fish on a glass bottomed boat.
 No matter which you choose, you really can’t go wrong.

 If just sitting in a boat isn’t adventurous enough, you could always take a sea kayak tour.
 I did a trip out around Lokrum Island.
 It’s an 8km loop and passes one of the city’s nudist beaches (avert your eyes if that bothers you).
 We also made a stop at one cave to do some snorkelling and have lunch before paddling back along the city walls.
 Obviously, by now you can tell that I liked looking at the city walls from the other side.

 9. Get out of the city

 I guess this is more of Dubrovnik-as-a-base thing, but the city makes a great jumping off point for several day trips.
 You could head to Korčula and the Pelješac peninsula for some wine tasting, Mostar in Bosnia and Herzegovina to watch young men jump off the old bridge into the Neretva River, or Kotor in Montenegro to go rafting.
 All of these, and more, are possible as day trips from Dubrovnik.